MagnusForce/JobScrapper/README.md

 This program can be used as is by simply running the Python script.
 However, creating an .exe file makes the program more user-friendly.

 Most modules used in this project are pre-installed with Python.
-The only modules you need to install are bs4, and requests.
+The only modules you need to install are bs4, requests and datetime.
 To install these modules, run these commands in CMD:

 `pip install bs4`
 `pip install requests`
+`pip install datetime`

 # Usage